-This Product Disclosure Statement ("PDS") is issued by Janus Henderson Investors (Australia) Funds Management Limited, ABN 43 164 177 244, AFSL 444268 ("Responsible Entity", "Janus Henderson Australia", "us", "our", "we"), as responsible entity of the Janus Henderson Global Multi-Strategy Fund -Institutional Class ("Fund").
-References in this PDS to 'units' or the 'Fund' refers to the institutional class of Units in the Janus Henderson Global Multi-Strategy Fund ARSN 640 241 943 ("Scheme").
+This Product Disclosure Statement ("PDS") is issued by Janus Henderson Investors (Australia) Funds Management Limited, ABN 43 164 177 244, AFSL 444268 ("Responsible Entity", "Janus Henderson Australia", "us", "our", "we" as responsible entity of the Janus Henderson Global Multi-Strategy Fund in respect of the retail class of Units ("Fund").
+References in this PDS to 'units' or the 'Fund' refers to the retail class of Units in the Janus Henderson Global Multi-Strategy Fund ARSN 640 241 943 ("Scheme").
 There are one or more classes on issue in the Scheme.
-All rights and entitlements of a Unit relates to the rights, entitlements, obligations, assets, liabilities and other amounts referable to the institutional class of Units.
+All rights and entitlements of a Unit relates to the rights, entitlements, obligations, assets, liabilities and other amounts referable to the retail class of Units.
 No other fund, trust or class of units is offered in this PDS.
 This PDS contains a summary of significant information about the Fund.